 The Centennial State is home to mountainous wilderness, beautiful springs, breathtaking views.
 However, Colorado, like most of the United States, is also home to a growing issue of drug and alcohol abuse.
 With Colorado leading the way for recreational marijuana in the United States, the need for rehabs in Colorado has never been higher.
 As there is much debate about legalizing marijuana, there is no doubt that the drug has addictive qualities.
 Marijuana is not the only drug of concern, as the opioid and heroin epidemic has not skipped over Colorado.
-The Denver Post reported that more Coloradans died from drug overdose in 2017 than ever before in the State’s history.
+In 2020 the Centers for Disease Control and Prevention (CDC) 1,489 drug overdose deaths were reported, more Coloradans died from drug overdose in 2020 than ever before in the State’s history.
 If you or your loved one has been caught in the wave of addiction you should not feel ashamed, and you should not feel hopeless.
 Many others have been addicted and learned how to live a sober, productive and satisfying life after seeking addiction treatment in Colorado.

 While Marijuana might be legal in Colorado, there are a wide range of other substances that are not.
-SAMSHA did a survey in 2015 – 2016 to gain a better understanding of the numbers of people that really abuse illicit substances and what they found was disheartening to many.
-When it comes to illicit drug use in Colorado during a previous month, an estimated 17.18 percent of respondents that were 12 and older reported that they had engaged in substance abuse.
-About 34.49 percent of those were between the ages of 18 and 25.
-However, even those 26 and older still engage, at an estimated 15.11 percent of the group.
+SAMSHA’s survey in 2018 – 2019 reported numbers of people that really abuse illicit substances and what they found was disheartening to many.
+When it comes to illicit drug use in Colorado during a previous month, the estimated statistics (in thousands) were as it follows:

 Student Substance Abuse in Colorado College